The method of supporting guest operating systems in Ganeti is to have, for each guest OS type, a directory containing a number of required files.

 The IP address, if any, associated with the N-th NIC of the instance.

-The bridge to which this NIC will be attached to.
+The bridge to which this NIC will be attached.
+This variable is defined only when the NIC is in bridged mode.

 (Optional) If applicable, the type of the exported NIC to the instance, this can be one of of: rtl8139, ne2k_pci, ne2k_isa, paravirtual.